KirillTheStranger/Difference-generator/README.md

-# Gendiff - compare programm
+# Gendiff - program of data compare

 ### Tests and linter status: